justinmeiners/iOS-Quizkit/README.md

 iOS-Quizkit
 ===========

-iOS-Quizkit is an Objective-C API for creating quiz and test apps.
+iOS-Quizkit is an Objective-C API for creating applications with quiz and test features.
 For flexibility, the API focuses completely on the model layer and makes no attempt to offer a UI solution.

 Included is a quick sample app with the library integrated.
 It provides an example of how the API might be integrated into an application.